All Episodes

 They don't control one part of the nation of Iraq.

-And there's a professor read this uh some time ago, James Robbins, at the National Defense University, and he pointed out some time ago the size of the conflict, the global context, the weapons, the doctrine, the force structure, the terrain, the motivation, practically every other point of comparison different.
+And he pointed out some time ago the size of the conflict, the global context, the weapons, the doctrine, the force structure, the terrain, the motivation, practically every other point of comparison different.

-There's no hardly any similarity to Vietnam.
+There's hardly any similarity to Vietnam.

 Iraq in 2005 is not Vietnam in 1970.

-Only a fool can't perceive the difference, and only somebody who wants it to be Iraq will say that it is, or Vietnam will say that it is.
+And only somebody who wants it to be Iraq will say that it is, or Vietnam will say that it is.

 And why Senator Hegel decides to join, he wants the Republican presidential nomination, I'm told.

-Why he wants to join and utter the same rhetoric that you hear coming from the fringe left?
+Why he wants to join and utter the same rhetoric that you hear coming from the fringe left.

-You do have some elected Democrats that are talking, well, we're getting bogged down here in Vietnam all over again.
+From the fringe Ku Klux, you do have some elected Democrats that are talking about, well, we're getting bought down here in Vietnam all over again.

 Well, that's because that's what they want everybody to think.